naturalis/BGE_data_processing_skimming/README.md

 The brace extension expression is no longer needed, though brace3.sh does create them:
 <pre><code>brace3.sh "CUMNB151-14 CUMNB152-14 CUMNB153-14 CUMNB155-14 CUMNB157-14 CUMNB158-14 CUMNB159-14"</code></pre>

-## Data issues (non-BGE, non-sequential, missing negative controls)
-This workflow expects the input data are BGE plates, consisting of 95 samples in sequential order and a negative control (containing the platenumber).
-Early on in the project it was decided to use BOLD IDs as sample names, instead of a string that reflected platenumber and well position.
-[BGE_range_extract.sh](scripts/BGE_range_extract.sh) uses the platenumber from the name of negative control (which is expected to be the 96th sample, corresponding to well H12) and assumes that the 95 samples that came before all belong to the same plate.
-Obviously this fails if the plate isn't full or the negative control is missing, named differently (ie. not -NC-) or isn't the 96th sample (ie. not H12).
-If sample names aren't sequential it quickly becomes laborious/impossible to use brace expansion to define [sample ranges](#sample-range).

 ## Sample range
 Download the [SampleForm](data/YB-4209_SampleForm.csv) (Ready-made-libraries), for submitting the plates to the sequence centre, as *.csv from [Google Drive](https://drive.google.com/drive/folders/1lxCPhEpvqq0meHPkXx-FaAgUgPk03dtY?usp=drive_link).
-Use [BGE_range_extract.sh](scripts/BGE_range_extract.sh) to split the data per plate (which facilitates traceability and uploading/retrieving data from S3 storage).
+Use [BGE_range_extract.sh](scripts/BGE_range_extract.sh) to split the data by plate (which facilitates traceability and uploading/retrieving data from S3 storage).
 <pre><code>./scripts/BGE_range_extract.sh data/YB-4209_SampleForm.csv</code></pre>
 The image below left shows the output for this example.
 Discrepancies in naming convention are not uncommon (e.g. plate 501) and the conversion of process IDs to brace expansion expressions may require some attention (e.g. plate 501, 502).
 Therefore it may be best to create these expressions for [run2split.sh](scripts/run2split.sh) manually (image below right).
 Both filenames and the foldername of the negative control for 501 were corrected to prevent issues in the next steps.
 As a side note: plates never seem to be given in sorted order (keeping the provided order can aid troubleshooting, e.g. plate-swap detection).
 |  <img src="images/range_extract_output.png" width="400"> |  <img src="images/run2split_input.png" width="600"> |